Solicitors: Shared Ownership Conveyancing

 You should check to see that any quotation you receive includes advice on your SDLT liability, as duty is sometimes payable even when the percentage share you are buying is as low as 25%.
 Duty can be payable on the grant of a new lease in relation to the rental payments, which means that there can be duty payable even if the purchase price does not exceed the £125,000 threshold at which SDLT becomes payable.

-Shared ownership: are you looking to staircase?
+Shared ownership: looking to staircase?

 This is something we would be pleased to help with.
 In order to supply you with our detailed quotation we would need the following information from you: